Keith Champagne

 Keith Champagne (born August 4, 1970) is an American comic artist, who has also moved into writing, and is known for his work at DC Comics.

 Biography

-Keith graduated from Montville High School in Oakdale, Connecticut in 1988.
-He is a 1994 graduate of the Joe Kubert School of Cartoon and Graphic Art.
-Keith began working professionally as a comic book inker during his second year at the Kubert School.
+Champagne graduated from Montville High School in Oakdale, Connecticut in 1988, and from the Kubert School in 1994.
+Champagne began working professionally as a comic book inker during his second year at the Kubert School.

 Titles he has contributed to (as writer) include: JSA, Green Lantern Corps, and World War III.
 As an artist/inker, his work has appeared in many titles, most notably JSA, Firestorm, and Superboy.

-Recently he wrote Adolescent Radioactive Black Belt Hamsters, when the license was acquired by Dynamite Entertainment.

-Upcoming work includes Ghostbusters for IDW Publishing and The Mighty, a creator-owned title for DC Comics, co-written with Peter Tomasi.
+Champagne also wrote Adolescent Radioactive Black Belt Hamsters, when the license was acquired by Dynamite Entertainment.
+His other work includes Ghostbusters for IDW Publishing and The Mighty, a creator-owned title for DC Comics, co-written with Peter Tomasi.

-Keith currently lives in Mansfield Center, Connecticut.
+Champagne currently lives in Mansfield Center, Connecticut.